-12/13/2023.
+- A public facing survey was created by CRCOG and distributed in the Hartford MSA requesting input on potential GHG reduction measure for inclusion in the PCAP.
+This survey went live on 12/13/2023.
 Any feedback received by 1/11/2024 was analyzed and included in the PCAP if relevant.
 If feedback was received after that date, it will be analyzed and included in the CCAP.

-- Materials will be created to support the PCAP outreach effort.
-These materials include content for the public to consume on its own (e.g. an ESRI Storymap that can engage the public) as well as content that can be utilized by municipalities to increase awareness about the PCAP work (e.g. social media posts can be posted by municipalities across the region).
+- Materials were created to support the PCAP outreach effort.
+These materials included content for the public to consume on its own (e.g. an ESRI Storymap that can engage the public) as well as content that could be utilized by municipalities to increase awareness about the PCAP work (e.g. social media posts could be posted by municipalities across the region).
 Materials developed will include

 - Website content;

 - ESRI StoryMap; and

 - Fact Sheets.